JakobKoempel/Old_High_School_Projects/caesar_cipher/README.md

 ```

 But this method is not starting in the beginneng of the alphabet if the range of the alphabet is exceeded.
-Therefore, I added oen more if statement.
+Therefore, I added one more if statement.

 ```java
 private static String caesar (String input, int shift){